Purple-Services/app-service/README.md

 {:user {:plugins [[lein-exec "0.3.5"]]}}

-In order to run the script, you must provide it with the root password of your MySQL server.
-This is needed in order to create the permissions for 'purplemaster' needed by the Purple server application.
+You must provide the script with the root password of your MySQL server in order to create the permissions for 'purplemaster' needed by the Purple server application.

 ```bash
 web-service $ lein exec -p resources/scripts/setupdb.clj root_password=your_secret_password